If you’re looking to deploy a website quickly and easily, GitHub offers a fantastic service called GitHub Pages.

 2. Avoid overwriting your custom domain during deployments.

-Setting Up Custom Domains in GitHub Pages
+Setting Up Custom Domains in GitHub Pages Link to heading

 To configure a custom domain: